Cycle (2018 film): Synopsis

-Keshav is a well-known astrologer and doctor who lives with his father, wife and daughter.
+Keshav is a well-known astrologer who lives with his father, wife and daughter.
 Keshav's grandfather had obtained a yellow bicycle from an Englishman and had bequeathed it to his grandson prior to his death.
 Keshav is possessive of his cycle, and the only one who he lets ride it is his daughter.
-One day, his daughter enquires whether or not the cycle will ever get bored and fly away.
-One night two thieves steal his cycle to escape.
-Keshav is distressed and sets out in search of his cycle.
+One day, his daughter wonders whether the cycle might get bored of being locked up every night and fly away.
+Another night, Keshav leaves his cycle outside his house in a rush to attend a play.
+Two thieves who had looted a nearby mansion, steal his cycle to escape quickly.
+Keshav's distress renders him unable to give any astrological advice.
+He sets out in search of his cycle.